 - salt and freshly ground pepper to taste

-- Turn the chicken, flatten it and, using the heel of your hand, crack the backbone.
+- Turn the chicken over and flatten it and, using the heel of your hand, crack the breastbone.

 - Turn the wings back and fold the tips under the breast.
 Make small slits on either side of the breast tips, then insert the ends of the drumsticks into each opening.